aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-html-html-xhtml-mhtml-format/paragraph-features-supported-on-html-export/_index.md

 {{% alert color="primary" %}}

-Exported to HTML as <p>.
-Paragraphs with built-in heading styles are exported as <h1> - <h6> elements.
+Exported to HTML as &lt;p&gt;.
+Paragraphs with built-in heading styles are exported as &lt;h1&gt; - &lt;h6&gt; elements.

 See the following link in the documentation for further information: